Prada Foundation Milan – Rem Koolhaas

 Another room of the South building, with works by Edward and Nancy Reddin Kienholz, photo © Inexhibit, 2015

 While the building ensemble is fascinating, the external spaces are not of the same quality, they are somehow too tight and lack proper green areas, at least so far.
-Nevertheless, this should be considered a minor issue for one of the best culture and art centers in Milan.
+Nevertheless, this should be considered a minor issue for one of Milan’s best culture and art centers.

 Fondazione Prada Milan Rem Koolhaas Inexhibit 07